chandlarlanier/se_project_express/README.md

 # WTWR (What to Wear?): Back End

+## Objective
-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
+The objective behind this project is to create a server for the WTWR application.
+The focus of this phase is on setting up an Express project, creating a MongoDB database, connecting it to the server, configuring the first routes and controllers, and handling errors.
 The eventual goal is to create a server with an API and user authorization.
-## Running the Project
-`npm run start` — to launch the server

-`npm run dev` — to launch the server with the hot reload feature

-### Testing
-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12
+## Technologies Used
+- Node.js: The runtime environment for executing JavaScript on the server.
+- Express.js: The web framework for building the API with Node.js.
+- MongoDB: The NoSQL database used to store user and clothing item data.
+- Mongoose: The library that bridges the Node.js application and the MongoDB database.